fbpx

 Kristin Sinatra

 A former VP of Marketing & External Affairs now working independently in Vero Beach, Kristin is regarded as an intuitive leader and creative visionary within the professional marketing and design communities.
-Some treasured feathers placed in her cap over the course of her 20+ year career include speaking at Google Headquarters, being nationally published, championing several comprehensive rebrands, being cameoed in the first book written about LinkedIn marketing within the nonprofit arena, having her graphic design work lit up in Times Square, and rescuing her dog and best buddy, Shea.
+Some of the proudest feathers in her cap over the course of her 20+ year career include speaking at Google Headquarters, being nationally published, championing several comprehensive rebrands, being cameoed in the first book written about LinkedIn marketing within the nonprofit arena, having her graphic design work lit up in Times Square, and rescuing her dog and best buddy, Shea.

 Related Articles